Martin Short: Acting credits and accolades

 received the Robert Altman Award from Independent Spirit Awards alongside the cast of Paul Thomas Anderson's Inherent Vice.

-Short has received various honours from his birthplace of Canada, including in 1994, being appointed a Member of the Order of Canada.
+Short has received various honours from Canada.
 In 1995, Short received the Earl Grey Lifetime Achievement Award.
 In 1999, he earned the Sir Peter Ustinov Award at the Banff Television Festival.

-Short was honoured with a star on Canada's Walk of Fame in 2000.
+Short was honoured with a star on Canada's Walk of Fame in 2000 and received a second star there in 2002 as part of the comedic group Second City Television (SCTV).
+In 2001, Short was awarded an honorary Doctor of Literature from his hometown Hamilton based McMaster University.
+Short has also received Medals from Queen Elizabeth II, including in 2002 the Queen Elizabeth II Golden Jubilee Medal and in 2012 the Queen Elizabeth II Diamond Jubilee Medal.
 In 2015, a stamp of Short was issued by Canada Post.
 In 2016, he received the Canadian Screen Awards Lifetime Achievement Award.
-In 2019 Short became an Officer of the Order of Canada.
-In 2001 Short was awarded an honorary Doctor of Literature from McMaster University.
-Short has also received Medals from Queen Elizabeth II, including in 2002 the Queen Elizabeth II Golden Jubilee Medal and in 2012 the Queen Elizabeth II Diamond Jubilee Medal.
+In 2019, Short became an Officer of the Order of Canada.